senlin/so-responsive-content/README.md

 This repo is open to _any_ kind of contributions.

-## Languages

-Naturally the SO Responsive Content plugin has been fully internationalized.
-In the languages directory you will find the .pot file and the .po file.
-I already have added the Dutch translation files.

-The plugin only contains 38 strings (of which many only 1 word); it would be a awesome if you can help me translate it into other languages!

-* Dutch translation (nl_NL) by [Piet Bos](https://github.com/senlin/) (last updated April 10, 2014 - 2014.04.10)
-* Serbian translation (sr_RS) by Borisa Djuraskovic (last updated November 28, 2013 - 0.3.3)

 ## License

 * License: GNU Version 2 or Any Later Version